Red Bank, NJ Violent Crime Rates and Maps

 More cost data

-The A grade indicates that the rate of violent crime is much lower than that of the average US city.
-Red Bank ranks in the 89th percentile for safety, meaning it is safer than 89% of cities but less safe than 11%.
-This analysis applies only to Red Bank's official city boundaries.
+The A grade reflects how often assault, robbery, rape, and murder occur in Red Bank against the average US city, where the rate is much lower than the norm.
+Red Bank sits in the 89th percentile for violent-crime safety, ahead of 89% of cities and behind 11%.
+The grade covers only Red Bank's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Red Bank, NJ